Tractable Bayesian Density Regression via Logit Stick-Breaking Priors: Bayesian computational methods

-As mentioned in Section \ref{sec1}, we provide here detailed derivation of three computational methods for Bayesian density regression under model \eqref{mix_dep_gaus}, with logit stick-breaking prior \eqref{pred} for the mixing weights.
-In particular we consider a Gibbs sampler converging to the exact posterior, an Expectation Maximization (\textsc{em}) algorithm for fast estimation, and a global variational Bayes (\textsc{vb}) approximation for scalable inference.
+where $\tau_h=\sigma^{-2}_h$ is the precision parameter, whereas $\boldsymbol{\beta}_h=(\beta_{1h},\ldots,\beta_{Mh})^\intercal$ denotes a vector of coefficients linearly related to selected functions of the observed predictors $\boldsymbol{\lambda}({\bf x})=\{\lambda_1({\bf x}), \ldots, \lambda_M({\bf x})\}^{\intercal}$.
+Formulation \eqref{mix_dep_gaus} provides a flexible construction \citep{BAR2012,PA013}, and is arguably the most widely used in Bayesian density regression.
+As mentioned in Section \ref{sec1}, we provide here a detailed derivation of three computational methods for Bayesian density regression under model \eqref{mix_dep_gaus}, with logit stick-breaking prior \eqref{logit_stick}--\eqref{pred} for the mixing weights.
+In particular, we consider a Gibbs sampler converging to the exact posterior, an expectation-maximization (\textsc{em}) algorithm for point estimation, and a mean-field variational Bayes (\textsc{vb}) approximation for scalable posterior inference.
 The algorithms associated with these methods are available at \url{https://github.com/tommasorigon/LSBP}, along with the code to reproduce the application in Section \ref{Section4}.